travigd/documentation/server/3.1.0/installing-from-debian-repositories.md

 pinned: true
 ---

 If deploying on Ubuntu 14.04, or another Debian-derived version of Linux with the same version of `libc`, you can install Event Store via our package repository.
-When installing you can either install the latest version, or add a snapshot which pins a specific version.
+When installing you can either install the latest version, or add a snapshot repository which pins a specific version.

 We recommend pinning a specific version in production.

 To install, the following steps must be followed:

 - Add the Event Store GPG signing key using `apt-key`
 - Add the package repository to the list of system sources
 - Update the package cache